Current exhibtions

 The collection consists of 26 silks, mostly French and woven on a draw loom in the 18th century.
 The focus of the collection is on the weaving technique, how the fabrics are constructed, which is described in detail in Ulla Cyrus-Zetterström's analyses.
 The combination of weaves in the collection varies and no two silks are alike.
 For example, many of them have broached patterns on different ground fabrics and in different silk qualities.
 The collection provides a rich picture of 18th century weaving expertise when it comes to exclusive silk, but also of the aesthetics of the time.

-The exhibition and catalogue are produced by Åsa Haggren and Kazuyo Nomura in collaboration with Oscar Almgren and K. A. Almgren silk mill & museum.
+The exhibition and catalogue are produced by Åsa Haggren and Kazuyo Nomura in collaboration with Oscar Almgren and K. A. Almgren Silk Weaving Mill & Museum.
 The collection will be on display after this exhibition at the Textile Museum in Borås, from 19 September and until the end of 2026.

 The Factory

-Our main exhibition about silk shawls, jacquard looms and female workers in the textile and clothing industry, from the beginning of the 19th century to today
+Our main exhibition about silk shawls, jacquard looms and female workers in the textile and clothing industry